dangaiden/cicd-go/README.md

 After a minute or so, if everything is correct, your app will be secured with a certificate from Let's Encrypt! that will be trusted publicly.

+>The main webpage for the Go application is: https://holded.itgaiden.com/

 # Infrastructure

 This is an overview of the infrastructure deployed in GCP: